-EQMS stands for enterprise quality management software, which is a system that enables businesses to organize procedures, processes, and responsibilities related to best practices for achieving product goals and policies.
-Compared to standard quality management software, EQMS software specifically helps larger businesses (enterprises) with ensuring quality and compliance throughout their supply chain.
-This emerging technology can be viewed as a QMS platform with an integrated IT architecture and data model to facilitate cross-functional communication and collaboration.
+EQMS (enterprise quality management software) is a system that enables businesses to organize procedures, processes, and responsibilities related to best practices for achieving product goals and policies.
+Compared to standard quality management software, EQMS software specifically helps larger businesses with ensuring quality and compliance throughout their supply chain.

 Enterprises need comprehensive tools to analyze risks, set quality objectives, implement workflows, and use audits for optimal performance.
 Heavyweight EQMS solutions focus on providing the concept of “hard” quality management, which accounts for: